Snehanjan2001/image_recomender/README.md

 - Accepts a **natural language text** query as input.
 - Recommends the **top-k most similar images** from a dataset.
 - Uses **OpenCLIP ViT-B-32** model to generate text and image embeddings.
-- Stores embeddings in a **FAISS index** for fast nearest-neighbor search.
+- Stores embeddings in a **FAISS index** for fast nearest-neighbor search.(using Eucleadian distance in this case, can be changed to cosine similarity also)
 - Supports **KaggleHub integration** to fetch image datasets.

 ---